Distribution Network Marginal Costs: Enhanced AC OPF Including Transformer Degradation: Introduction

 The remainder of this paper is organized as follows.
-Section \ref{Model} provides the detailed model formulation of the operational planning optimization problem.
-Section \ref{DLMPs} discusses the notion of DLMPs as price signals, and unbundles their components.
-Section \ref{CaseStudy} presents the pilot study and lists numerical results and comparisons with alternative schemes.
-Section \ref{Conclusions} concludes and provides directions for further research.
+Section \ref{Model} introduces the enhanced AC OPF model.
+Section \ref{DLMCs} presents the decomposition of DLMCs.
+Section \ref{CaseStudy} discusses the case study based numerical findings.
+Section \ref{Conclusions} concludes and provides further research directions.